dneumann20/Skadi/README.md

 * Android JDK
 * Android Studio or other preferred IDE (includes Android SDK and adb Manager)
 * Wear OS Android app to pair smartphone and smartwatch
-* USB Debugging activated in both devices
+* USB debugging in mobile phone activated, ADB debugging in smartphone activated

 ## Setup

 ### SMADIS deployment
 Before running the app, install the mentioned SMADIS deployment by following the instructions in the link above.
-After succesful deployment, run the ``setup.sh`` script in ``/tests/honoscript`` to setup a tenant which will receive the incoming data.
+After successful deployment, run the ``setup.sh`` script in ``/tests/honoscript`` to setup a tenant which will receive the incoming data.
 The generated IP, tenant ID and client ID have to be used in the mobile app, exact usage of them is discussed in [Mobile MainActivity](#mainactivity-1).

 ### Wear OS
 **NOTE**: The companion apps assume, that the concerning devices are already paired beforehand.
+Download the Wear OS App from the Google Playstore and follow the instructions to pair the devices.

 ### Skadi apps
 Open the SDK, connect each device.
-When using Android Studio, use the dropdown with the options "wear" and "mobile" and choose the right device name to compile the app on the respective device type.
+When using Android Studio, use the dropdown with the options "wear" and "mobile".Choose the right device name to compile the app on the respective device type.

 ## Smartwatch App
+Before the app can be installed, activate the developer mode by going to Settings->System->Info.
+Click the field "build number" 7 times.
+Go into the developer settings and activate ADB debugging.

 ### MainActivity

 ### SendThread